-The Canonsburg, Pennsylvania, Uranium Mill Tailings Radiation Control Act (UMTRCA) Title I Disposal Site was inspected on November 2, 2021.
+The Canonsburg, Pennsylvania, Uranium Mill Tailings Radiation Control Act (UMTRCA) Title I Disposal Site was inspected on October 26, 2022.
 No changes were observed on the disposal cell or in the associated drainage features.
-Evidence of site trespassing was noted beneath the west fence at an erosional area under the fence.
-Metal slats preventing entry had been removed, allowing a trespasser to crawl under the fence.
-Inspectors replaced the slats.
+No evidence of site trespassing was observed with the exception of a small pile of trash found east of the gravel turnaround and north of the railroad tracks.
+A few minor maintenance items were identified.
 No cause for a follow-up inspection was identified.